MOSHFIQS/L2-ASSIGNMENT-3/README.md

 -  Retrieve all available vehicles of a specific type (e.g. cars).
 -  Find the total number of bookings for each vehicle and display only those vehicles that have more than 2 bookings.

-Each query is written based on the designed schema and matches the expected outputs provided in the assignment.
+Each query is written based on the designed schema and matches the expected outputs provided in the assignments.